 - A cluster can have only one quorum disk. - The quorum disk should be on a shared bus to which all cluster members are directly connected.
 If it is not, members that do not have a direct connection to the quorum disk may lose quorum before members that do have a direct connection to it. - The quorum disk must not contain any data.
-The clu quorum command will overwrite existing data when initializing the quorum disk.
-The integrity of data (or file system metadata) placed on the quorum disk from a running cluster is not guaranteed across member failures. - This means that the member boot disks and the disk holding the clusterwide root (/) cannot be used as quorum disks. - The quorum disk can be quite small.
-The cluster subsystems use only 1 MB of the disk. - A quorum disk can have either 1 vote or no votes.
-In general, a quorum disk should always be assigned a vote.
+The clu_quorum command overwrites existing data when initializing the quorum disk.
+The integrity of data (or file system metadata) placed on the quorum disk from a running cluster is not guaranteed across member failures.

+This means that the member boot disks and the disk holding the clusterwide root (/) cannot be used as quorum disks.

+- The quorum disk can be quite small.
+The cluster subsystems use only 1 MB of the disk. - A quorum disk can have either 1 vote or 0 (zero) votes.
+In general, always assign a vote to the quorum disk.
 You might assign an existing quorum disk no votes in certain testing or transitory configurations, such as a one-member cluster (in which a voting quorum disk introduces a second point of failure). - You cannot use the Logical Storage Manager (LSM) on the quorum disk.